quintel/documentation/general/weather_conditions.md

 *Figure 2: Production curves can be downloaded in the Data export-section of the ETM*

 ## Weather conditions
-*This feature is currently only available for The Netherlands.*
+*This feature is currently only available for (regions in) The Netherlands.*

 The Netherlands have experienced extreme cold periods in the past, as well as periods with little wind and sun.
 This may happen again in the future, and low temperatures may negatively affect the ability for air and hybrid heat pumps to satisfy demand.
 Besides that, a lack of wind and sun may negatively affect the electricity production from wind and solar power.
 To explore these effects for a scenario for (a region within) the Netherlands a year with extreme weather conditions can be selected.